-The purpose of taking a premarital inventory before your wedding is to help the two of you receive an objective assessment of potential problems and issues in your relationship.
-Many professionals (therapists, clergy and family law attorneys) would agree that premarital counseling is highly recommended before marriage.
+The purpose of taking a premarital inventory before your wedding is to receive an objective assessment of potential problems and issues in your relationship.
+Many professionals (therapists, clergy, and family law attorneys) would agree that premarital counseling is highly recommended before marriage.
 This is a way to help promote a successful union and is a very wise idea considering the high divorce rate that still exists.
 Premarital inventories are commonly used to help with the counseling process.

 These inventories are NOT designed to tell you whether or not you should get married, but to help you realize and deal with differences in your expectations, family backgrounds, and personality traits.
-Ignoring these issues prior to (as well as during your marriage) could result in serious marital problems.
+Ignoring these issues prior to and during your marriage could result in serious marital problems.

-There are three premarital tests/inventories that are most commonly used by counselors, pastors, mentors, and marriage educators when working with a soon to be married couple.
+There are three premarital tests/inventories that are most commonly used by counselors, pastors, mentors, and marriage educators.
 They are all recommended and have been used long enough to know they are helpful.

 FOCCUS —Facilitating Open Couple Communication, Understanding & Study

 The FOCCUS inventory is considered by many marriage experts to be very user-friendly, affordable, and couple centered.
-It is an adaptable, research based test with 189 questions.
-It is widely used in Catholic Pre-Cana programs for those for couples preparing to be married in a Catholic church.
+It is an adaptable, research-based test with 189 questions.
+It is widely used in Catholic Pre-Cana programs for couples preparing to be married in a Catholic church.

 The questions explore topics such as communication issues, finances, sexuality, interfaith relationships, and cohabitation consequences.